radicle-foundation/radworks-governance/manual.md

 - Inlcude links to both the *Discsussion* and the *Formal Review* versions of the proposal in the final Submission post.
 - Include any executable on-chain code in the Submission post.
 Please add or update the corresponding proposal code in the [proposal code archive](https://github.com/radicle-foundation/radworks-governance/tree/main/proposals) using this template [INSERT LINK WHEN READY] if not done so already.
 This version of the proposal should also be posted under the [Active Proposals](https://community.radworks.org/c/governance/proposals/18) category on the forum.

 If a proposal does not pass _Submission_, it can be resubmitted in the next governance cycle.
 The new draft should take into account feedback from the community.
+Please include a note at the top of the resubmitted proposal explaining why it is being resubmitted and explitely list any changes that were made.

 ### Proposal Types